-\paragraph{Statisticians' collaboration network} The second example data set is the collaboration network between statistical researchers based on publication data in four statistical journals during the period of 2004--2013, collected by \cite{ji2016coauthorship}.
+\emph{Statisticians' collaboration network.} The second example is about the collaboration network between statisticians based on publication data originally collected by \cite{ji2016coauthorship} and processed in \cite{li2020high}.
 Each node in this network is a statistician and an edge indicates that the two statisticians coauthored at least one paper during the data collection period.
 We use the same procedure to process the data set as before, and the resulting network has 509 nodes with an average degree of 4.24.
-Note that this network is much sparser than the Caltech network, indicating a more difficult model fitting.
+This network is much sparser than the Caltech network, indicating a more difficult model fitting.
 We still hold out half of the nodes and privatize the network structure of the other half using privacy budget $\varepsilon=1$.
-The inner product latent space model is used and the latent dimension $d=4$ is selected by cross-validation on the hold-out data.
+The inner product latent space model is used and $d=4$ is selected by cross-validation on the hold-out data.

 The distributions of the five local statistics in the resulting networks are shown in Figure~\ref{fig:StatNetExample}.
-The advantage of our method is still evident.
-The released network matches the true network reasonably well, and maintains a performance that is very close to that of the Hat network, with a small deviation due to the incorporation of privacy guarantees.
-Similar to the previous Caltech network, the true network also exhibits a bi-modal pattern for the harmonic centrality.
-However, compared with the previous example, the two modes in this case are much closer to each other, which significantly increases the difficulty in preserving them when perturbation is introduced for privacy.
-The privatized network from our method, though does not perfectly recover the magnitudes, still captures the bi-modal pattern.
-We consider this as an impressive success, especially under such a small privacy budget.
+The released network from GRAND matches the true network reasonably well, and maintains a performance that is very close to that of the Hat network, with a small deviation due to the incorporation of privacy guarantees.
+Similar to the Caltech example, the true network also exhibits a bi-modal pattern for the harmonic centrality, but the two modes in this case are much closer to each other, which significantly increases the difficulty in preserving them under the introduced perturbations for privacy.
+The privatized network from GRAND, though does not perfectly recover the magnitudes, still captures the bi-modal pattern.

-\paragraph{Additional evaluations on social network data} We also evaluate our methods on 107 social networks from the CommunityFitNet data set introduced in \cite{ghasemian2019evaluating}.
-Our method demonstrates competitive performance, and uniformly outperforms the naive Laplace mechanism.
-For brevity, we include the summary results in Appendix~\ref{appendix:500Network}.
+\emph{Additional evaluations on social network data.} We also evaluate GRAND on 107 social networks from \cite{ghasemian2019evaluating} and a privatization task for attributed network, demonstrating similarly competitive performance.
+These can be found in Appendix~\ref{appendix:500Network} and \ref{sec:attributes}.